aammd/MS_computational_ecology_opinion/compecol.md

 problem to its core mechanisms, expressing a solution in a way that can be automated, and using interactions between simulations and data to refine the original problem or suggest new knowledge.
-Computational approaches are commonplace in most area of biology, to the point where one would almost be confident that they represent a viable career path [@bour11tsr].
-Data usually collected in ecological studies have a high variability, are time-consuming, costly, and demanding to collect.
+Computational approaches are commonplace in most areas of biology, to the point where one would almost be confident that they represent a viable career path [@bour11tsr].
+Data usually collected in ecological studies have high variability, and are time-consuming, costly, and demanding to collect.
 In parallel, many problems lack appropriate formal mathematical formulations, which we need in order to construct strong, testable hypotheses.
 For these reasons, computational approaches hold great